DaveXNN/Ground-station-for-satellite-tracking/README.md

 Of course there are many proffesional rotators available to buy in the internet e.g. Yaesu, but i decided to build a similar rotator by myself, because it's cheaper option and I really wanted to get into this field of problems.
 I've got an inspiration from **SatNOGS Rotator v3** (https://wiki.satnogs.org/SatNOGS_Rotator_v3).

 The rotator frame is made from aluminium and wood and has dimensions of 240x240x305 mm.
 There are also 4 bearings installed, 2 to hold azimuth rod and 2 to hold elevation rod.
 It's also designed to mantle and dismantle easily, so each of the rods can be installed or removed quickly.
 Spur gears are used to make the rods to move.
-They are available with all 3D-printed parts in this repository (https://github.com/DaveXNN/Ground-station-for-satellite-tracking/tree/main/stl-files/rotator).
+They are available with all 3D-printed parts in [this repository](/stl-files/rotator).

 ### Electronic components